elinaRosato/Intencion-Elementos/README.md

 <!-- PROJECT TITLE -->
 # Intención Elementos
-Web site I'm currently working on for my front-end developer course on Coder House
+This is the first website I have ever designed and developed.
+It's the final version of a proyect I have been working on during my course on Coderhouse.
+I hope you like it!

 <!-- TABLE OF CONTENTS -->
 <details open="open">